rbkcbefc/cloud-automation/README.md

 # About - Cloud Automation

-This framework integrates Vagrant, Ansible, Packer &amp; Terraform Infrastructure As Code (IaC) DevOps Tools to implement CI/CD using Github Actions in AWS Elastic Container Service ( ECS - Container Orchestration in Bridge Mode ) Platform plus Elastic Container Registry ( ECR ).
+This framework integrates Vagrant, Ansible, Packer &amp; Terraform Infrastructure As Code (IaC) DevOps Tools to implement CI/CD using Github Actions in AWS Elastic Container Service ( ECS - Container Orchestration in Bridge Mode ) Platform.

 To demonstrate the features, two simple Java based Microservices are built & deployed on AWS ECS.